Château

 White Wines

-The Gros Manseng, a variety from the Gers region and the Pyrenees, is used in particular for the production of the Jurançon dry and sweet wines.
+The Gros Manseng, a grape variety from the Gers and the Pyrenees, mainly used for Jurançon dry and sweet wines.
+It reveals its best in the Médoc when one knows how to listen to it and give it time.

-The Savagnin, the king grape variety of the Vins Jaunes in the Jura, can be aged without the oxidation to produce excellent classic white wines.
+The Savagnin, king variety of the Jura's traditional wines, can be aged without oxidation to produce excellent traditional white wines.
+It reveals its beautiful golden hue and floral aromas that we appreciate every single year.

 68,5 %Cabernet Sauvignon